garygangwu/tax-copilot/README.md

 - 🌐 **UI**: Web interface for non-technical users
 - 📊 **Visualizations**: Charts and graphs for tax breakdown

-### How to Contribute
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Run tests and linters
-5. Submit a pull request

-See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

 ---

 ## 📝 License